 On display in SVC's Burgdorff Gallery through March 7, "Histories" is an exhibit of paintings that local artist Barbara Ackerman completed last summer as her thesis for Johnson State College's Master of Fine Arts program.
 Ackerman, who teaches graphic technology at Mount Anthony Union High School, painted this set of works after an inspiring trip to the American Southwest, using techniques that she has developed over her career as an artist and professional graphic designer.

 At MAU, Ackerman has spent the past 16 years teaching what she calls "creative problem solving" and helping students develop skills in the industry-standard Adobe Creative Suite, which includes widely-used programs like Photoshop.
 When they leave her classes, Ackerman's students take with them a digital portfolio that they can use in applications to college-level design programs or jump straight into the workforce.
 Some of her former students are now working at New York design firms or high-profile companies like Facebook.

 While Ackerman has been a design professional for over 30 years, she has also spent the past 20 working fervently on her painting.
-After completing her M.F.A. and several residencies, she says her passions for design and fine art have both influenced her style as an artist.
+After completing her M.F.A.

 On one side, Ackerman says that design has taught her the value of planning and effort, while her artistic training has helped her embrace spontaneity and experimentation in her paintings.